YC just published a 70-page Series A guide so founders don’t tank their own prospects – TechCrunch

 TC: Are these preemptive offers then good news?

 AH: They aren’t as good as they seem.
 If an investor preempts your round, you might think you’ve won.
-But looking at dozens of preemptive rounds versus non-preemptive rounds, we’ve seen that companies wind up giving up 1.4 percent more in dilution for nearly $1 million less in funding when they do this, and that’s quite a lot of your company.
+But looking at dozens of preemptive rounds versus non-preemptive rounds, we’ve seen that companies wind up giving up 1.4% more in dilution for nearly $1 million less in funding when they do this, and that’s quite a lot of your company.
 Also, if people want to preempt you, there’s a good chance others will like your company.

 TC: This guide is very detailed.
 For TC readers wondering what they’ll find in it, what’s one example of the advice it includes?

 AH: We explain how to work through a diligence request by an investor.
 Someone might say, ‘Hey, can you give me a month-by-month breakdown of major customers?’
-And we’ve seen founders give them a full list of their customer, then the VC calls them, and if the customer is having a bad day or [the VC] reaches the wrong person, that bad reference check can sink a round.
+And we’ve seen founders give them a full list of their customers, then the VC calls them, and if the customer is having a bad day or [the VC] reaches the wrong person, that bad reference check can sink a round.
 It’s really important that founders ask instead about what the VC is trying to learn from the diligence request, then call those customers so they’re ready, You also want to make sure that 15 investors aren’t calling the same customer so that [that person or company] isn’t overwhelmed.

 TC: Why make your findings available to everyone if you’re trying to give YC companies an edge?

-AH: We’re happy we’ve helped our companies do better at raising A rounds, but we want to help as any founders as we possibly can.
+AH: We’re happy we’ve helped our companies do better at raising A rounds, but we want to help as many founders as we possibly can.
 It goes back to [Paul Graham’s] online essays for founders to our Startup School, through which we’re helping founders all over the world at no cost.
 This guide is another step designed to solve that information asymmetry between what founders and investors know.

 If YC can help companies build bigger companies and level the playing field, that’s just overall good for the rate of innovation in the world.